The eyes have it

 A significant grey area is regulation, which has a major bearing on the potential market size.
 For example, there may be questions about the usage of smart glasses, which potentially enable anything said or seen by a smart glasses user to be captured, shared and archived.

 The capability of wearable devices is likely to improve continually, but expectations should be set carefully.
 There are fundamental constraints of battery technology, acceptable weight and bulk of wearable devices.
-This means that some notions, such as full-screen augmented reality built into a regular pair of sun glasses, priced at $500 and with integrated 4G, is many years off – and may never be realised.
+This means that some notions, such as full-screen augmented reality built into a regular pair of sun glasses, priced at $500 and with integrated 4G, is many years off – and may never be realized.